Telodendria/Telodendria/README.txt

 		Routes/ - Where Matrix API endpoints are implemented tests/ - Unit and integration tests will eventually go here. tools/ - Development environment and tools.

+To cut a new release for Telodendria, perform the following steps.
+This is just a reference for me so I don't mess it up.

+	- Update tools/bin/td to declare the next version number.
+	- Update site/index.html with links to the new version.
+	- Make sure man/man7/telodendria-changelog.7 is up to date with the latest information.
+	- Commit any changes made in the previous steps.
+	- Run the release recipe: td release
+	- Deploy the site: td site